OpenSAGE/opensage.github.io/posts/blender_w3d_plugin/blender_w3d_plugin.md

 ![Gondor Barracks Shader](./barracks_nodes.png)

 Since there are many material options, which are specific to `W3D` we added two new property groups to the material section of each object.
 The properties there are similar to previous W3D plugins!
+At the moment those properties have no effect inside blender, but are mandatory for our goal of a lossless file import -> export workflow.

 Let's continue by importing a simple skinned model, like the Cave Troll from Battle for Middleearth: